Bachelor of Pharmacy

 A Bachelor of Pharmacy (abbreviated BPharm or PharmB) or Bachelor of Science in Pharmacy (BS Pharm) is an academic degree in the field of pharmacy.
-In many countries, this degree is a prerequisite for registration to practice as a pharmacist.

-In most Western countries, PharmB and PharmD are considered equivalent in since they are both prerequisites to be licensed.
-In many Western countries, foreign graduates with BPharm, PharmB, or BS Pharm practice similarly to PharmD graduates.
-It is analogous to an MBBS vs. an MD, where MBBS is the foreign equivalent of an MD.
 The degree provides training to understand the properties and impacts of medicines and develop the skills required to counsel patients about their use.
+In most countries where it is offered, the course of study typically requires four years.
 Bachelor of Pharmacy degree holders can pursue various career paths, including working as a pharmacist, providing patient counseling, pursuing further studies such as a master's degree, teaching at a university as a lecturer, or working as a drug information specialist.

-In some countries, it has been superseded by the Doctor of Pharmacy (PharmD) and Master of Pharmacy (MPharm) degrees.
-In the United States, this degree was granted as the baccalaureate pharmacy degree only at Washington State University, which has now been superseded by the PharmD degree.
-The degree previously offered in the US (and the required degree in Canada) is the Bachelor of Science in pharmacy.
-In countries including Canada, the UK, Australia, and New Zealand, a Bachelor of Pharmacy degree is a prerequisite for practicing as a pharmacist.
-These degrees are awarded per the British tradition and are considered foreign equivalents to a PharmD.
+In most Western countries, PharmB and PharmD are considered equivalent since they are both prerequisites to be licensed.
+In many Western countries, foreign graduates with BPharm, PharmB, or BS Pharm practice similarly to PharmD graduates.
+It is analogous to an MBBS versus an MD, where MBBS is the foreign equivalent of an MD.
+In some countries, the BPharm has been superseded by the Doctor of Pharmacy (PharmD) and Master of Pharmacy (MPharm) degrees.
+In the United States, this degree has been superseded by the PharmD.
+In Canada, the UK, Australia, and New Zealand, a Bachelor of Pharmacy degree is a prerequisite for practicing as a pharmacist.
+See list of pharmacy schools for institutions offering the BPharm degree.

 Asia and Oceania

 Australia

 In Australia, the BPharm degree is awarded following a four-year undergraduate pharmacy program.
-Australian undergraduate pharmacy courses were previously three years but were increased to four years during the 1990s with an increased emphasis on pharmacy practice education.
+Australian undergraduate pharmacy courses were previously three years but increased to four years during the 1990s with greater emphasis on pharmacy practice education.
 It is compulsory to undertake clinical placements during this undergraduate program.
-During the early 2000s, two-year postgraduate Master of Pharmacy courses were established by many universities, but these have accounted for a relatively minor proportion of pharmacy graduates.
+During the early 2000s, two-year postgraduate Master of Pharmacy (MPharm) courses were established by many universities, but these have accounted for a relatively minor proportion of pharmacy graduates.

-All Bachelor of Pharmacy (BPharm) programs in Australia are accredited by the New Zealand and Australian Pharmacy Schools Accreditation Committee (NAPSAC).
+All BPharm programs in Australia are accredited by the New Zealand and Australian Pharmacy Schools Accreditation Committee (NAPSAC).
 These programs provide comprehensive training in various fields, including pharmacology, chemistry, pharmaceutical chemistry, pharmacy practice (such as pharmacotherapeutics and disease state management), pharmaceutics, ethics, pharmacy law, pharmacy management, physiology, anatomy, biochemistry, pharmacokinetics, and medication compounding.

-At present, either the BPharm degree or the MPharm degree are acceptable for registration as a practicing pharmacist.
-See list of pharmacy schools: Australia for institutions offering the BPharm degree.
+At present, either the BPharm degree or the MPharm degree is acceptable for registration as a practicing pharmacist.